 This course is designed to give students the necessary knowledge and practice to successfully take and pass the National Board Dental Hygiene Examination.

 DH228: Oral Pathology

 This course provides students with practical information to aid in the diagnosis of oral injury and disease.
 The focus is on etiology, clinical features, treatment, and prognosis.

-Prerequisites: DH110, DH203 should be deemed competent in all aspects of dental hygiene clinical care.
-Prerequisite: DH202
+Prerequisites: DH110, DH203

 DH252: Dental Hygiene V